A few weeks ago, I was sent a joke by a Jewish friend of mine with whom I had had a rather challenging Shabbat dinner conversation on Judaic laws.

 What jurisdiction should exclude Albert Einstein from questioning the religious practices of his very own tribe?
 Who has the monopoly on God?
 Who has the legitimate authority of restricting others from debating matters of faith?
 Anyone who lives has the authority to reflect upon life.
 Anyone who shall die has the authority to question after life?
 Anyone who loves should concern himself or herself with ethics.
 Anyone who thinks has the authority to query the concepts of God, Heaven or Hell.

-Since my Jewish friend so eagerly handed me the stick, it made me think of another variation on the “holy shit” joke or on the discrepancies of religious laws and varied forms and substances of sacred bovine excrements.
-The story goes like this:
+Since my Jewish friend so eagerly handed me the stick, I came-up with a slight variation on the “holy shit” joke or on the discrepancies of religious laws and varied forms and substances of sacred bovine excrements.
+My story goes like this:

 An agnostic man was seated next to three Rabbis on an airplane – an Orthodox Rabbi with a back hat, reading his sefer, a Conservative Rabbi wearing a kippa s’ruga and carrying a beautiful multi-coloured tallit and a Reform Rabbi wearing a fairly short skirt and reading the latest edition of The New Yorker.
 The agnostic man turns towards them and says: “With all due respect, the three of you strangely remind me of herbivores – a horse, a deer and a cow.”
 “Why is that?” ask the men (and woman) of God, visibly surprised.
 “Well,” says the agnostic man, “You all swallow the same stuff … yet you all come up with very different shit!” *

-*Note for my non-Jewish readers; this story works equally well with a Priest a Rabbi and an Imam.
+*Note for my non-Jewish readers; my story works equally well with a Priest a Rabbi and an Imam.

 I am, and have always been, deeply and religiously agnostic.
 Intolerant of any form of intolerance.
 The concepts of God(s) designed in man’s image or as heavenly avatars of a collection of natural phenomena or primitive existential angst, have always appeared to me as rather puerile and over simplistic superstitions.
 I fear that the question of God cannot and shall never be answered – neither by the eager “yes” of religious zealots nor the dismissive “no” of scientific clerics or crusading atheists.